ligolang/ligo/gitlab-pages/website/versioned_docs/version-0.5.0/language-basics/types.md

 to compose simple types into *structured types*.

-The first of those structured types is the *record*, which aggregates types as *fields* and index them with a *field name*.
+The first of those structured types is the *record*, which aggregates types as *fields* and indexes them with a *field name*.
 In the example below you can see the definition of data types for a ledger that keeps the balance and number of previous transactions for a given account.